Laguna de Santa Rosa: Course

 The principal source of the Laguna de Santa Rosa lies in the hills on the east side of U.S. Route 101 near Cotati, California.
 Its waters descend to the west, crossing under U.S. Route 101 and into Cotati at the West Sierra Avenue interchange.
 It flows under the Old Redwood Highway just south of Charles Street and joins with a drainage channel near the end of Marsh Way.
 (Some sources consider this channel to be the main Laguna de Santa Rosa.)

 From this confluence, the Laguna turns to the northwest and crosses under East Cotati Avenue, providing portions of the boundary between Cotati and Rohnert Park.
 It crosses back under U.S. Route 101 near Southwest Boulevard and leaves Cotati, continuing northwestward through a series of confluences, with Copeland Creek, Washoe Creek, Hinebaugh Creek, and Five Creek.
 It crosses Llano Road near the regional water treatment plant, then crosses Todd Road and joins Blucher Creek.
 East of Sebastopol, it crosses under State Route 12 at milepost 9.63 and turns to the north.
-Just south of Guerneville Road, the Santa Rosa Flood Control Channel enters the Laguna, bring water from Santa Rosa Creek and its tributaries.
+Just south of Guerneville Road, the Santa Rosa Flood Control Channel enters the Laguna, bringing water from Santa Rosa Creek and its tributaries.
 The Laguna continues north, emptying into Mark West Creek amidst the wetlands east of Forestville.